borivojekovac/borivojekovac.github.io/podcastinator/README.md

 **Transform your documents into engaging audio podcasts using AI-powered characters**

-Podcastor is a single-page web application that converts text and markdown documents into professional audio podcasts.
+Podcastinator is a single-page web application that converts text and markdown documents into professional audio podcasts.
 Using OpenAI's GPT and text-to-speech APIs, it creates engaging conversations between AI-generated host and guest characters.

 ## Features